The Developer's First Backtesting Loop: Start With Evidence, Not Optimism

 A first backtest should include at least one boring baseline.
 Compare the strategy against a naive timing rule, a random-entry control with the same holding period, or a version that keeps the same contract selection but removes the signal trigger.
 The goal is not to prove that the strategy is good on day one.
 The goal is to learn whether the code can distinguish signal contribution from market drift and selection artifacts.

 This is especially important in options.
-A backtest can look useful because it repeatedly selects high-convexity contracts during active sessions.
+A backtest can look promising because it repeatedly selects high-convexity contracts during active sessions.
 That may be an expression effect rather than a signal effect.
 A baseline that preserves contract constraints while randomizing the entry condition is a practical way to expose that problem.
 If the baseline performs similarly, the signal probably deserves less credit than the chart suggests.

 The same principle applies to time windows.
 Run a small out-of-sample slice early, even before the full framework is polished.
 If the system only works on the period used to build it, that is not an argument to tune more.
 It is a reason to simplify the hypothesis.